RonXTCdaBass/twitch_blackjack_overlay/README.md

 [ ] answering the counted points

-[?] why the countdown not work in local use?
+[✔] now the countdown work in local use.